-This is a question that comes up all the time is whether or not the various races of man, however defined, can be considered to be subspecies.
-No reputable scientist considers the major human races to separate subspecies of Homo Sapiens.
-Anyway, Homo Sapiens himself is already a subspecies.
-There was H.S.
-Neanderthalis , H.S.
-Idaltu, probably H.S.
-Rhodesiensis and finally, Homo Sapiens Sapiens.
+A question that comes up all the time in race realist circles is whether or not the various races of man, however defined, can be considered to be subspecies.
+No reputable scientist considers the major human races to be separate subspecies of Homo Sapiens.
+At any rate, Homo sapiens himself is already a subspecies called Homo sapiens sapiens.
+There was H.s. neanderthalis , H.s. idaltu, probably H.s. rhodesiensis and finally, Homo sapiens sapiens.

-This areas is still quite controversial, but the only scientists and theorists who are suggesting that the differences between the races are great enough to constitute subspecies are racialists, many of whom are explicit racists.
-Almost all are associated with White nationalism, and usually with Nordicism.
-Nordicists are more or less Nazis.
+This area is still quite controversial, but the only scientists and theorists who are suggesting that the differences between the races are great enough to constitute subspecies are racialists, many of whom are explicit racists.
+Almost all are associated with White nationalism and usually with Nordicism.
+Nordicists are best seen as Nazis.

-Now, you must understand the differences between races and subspecies.
+You must understand the differences between races and subspecies.
 For instance there is the California kingsnake .
-There are no subspecies of the CA kingsnake.
-However, there are numerous races, many of which look radically different from the CA kingsnake norm.
-They are just called races of the CA kingsnake.
+There are no subspecies of the California kingsnake.
+However, there are numerous races, many of which look radically different from the California kingsnake norm.
+They are simply called races of the California kingsnake.

 “Race” and “subspecies” are two terms often conflated in speech, even by biologists, but strictly speaking, they do have different meanings.
 I do not know any reputable biologist who thinks that any of the various extant human races or subraces, however defined, need to be preserved on solely anthropological grounds in order to preserve their phenotype.

 The various human races have been changing all through time continuously.